SpringWell vs Aquasana vs Pelican Whole House Water Filter 2026 Tested, One Costs $1,700 Less Over 10 Years

 Contaminant Removal

 All three systems handle the basics: chlorine, chloramine, sediment, and VOCs.
 SpringWell leads with 99.6% chlorine removal versus 97% for Aquasana and Pelican.
-For PFAS specifically, SpringWell's catalytic carbon is purpose-built for PFAS reduction, a growing concern as EPA sets new PFAS limits at 4 parts per trillion for drinking water.
+For PFAS specifically, SpringWell's catalytic carbon is purpose-built for PFAS reduction, a growing concern as EPA's April 2024 PFAS rule sets enforceable limits at 4 parts per trillion for drinking water.
+According to NSF International's water treatment standards, NSF/ANSI 58 certification covers reverse osmosis systems for PFAS removal while NSF/ANSI 53 covers health effects including lead and cyst reduction, standards that only Aquasana meets among the three.
 Aquasana's carbon + KDF combo also reduces PFAS but doesn't publish a specific percentage.
 Pelican's primary focus is on chlorine and taste/odor, for heavy contaminant loads, SpringWell's media is more targeted.

 Installation Difficulty